 A Reason for Celebration

 In November of 1621, the Pilgrims gathered their first harvest of corn.
 Governor William Bradford organized a celebratory feast with guests from the Wampanoag tribe.
 This harvest celebration lasted 3 days.
 The food likely included fowl, which the Pilgrims had caught, and deer that the Wampanoag had brought with them as a gift.
 Their feast menu could have included fish, as well as native fruit and vegetables, such as garlic, cranberries, walnuts, and chestnuts.
 However, they had no potatoes and they would not have had pumpkin pie, as they had no sugar or oven.
 There was a formal march, and both the Pilgrims and native Indians put on a show of their weaponry abilities.
 As well as feasting and military exercises, there were games.

 This day of thanksgiving to God, combined with harvest celebrations, came to be celebrated annually in the New England area by the late 1600s, but on various days.

-First Nationwide Holiday
+First Nationwide Holiday in 1789

 George Washington, before his presidency, had often proclaimed days of thanks for victories during the Revolutionary War.
 Now, after the success of the Revolution, he desired his country to be governed by laws which were faithful to the Constitution.
 In recognition of this, in 1789, he issued a proclamation that Thursday 26, the last Thursday in November, should be Thanksgiving Day, marking the first national observance of the day.
 However, the holiday was observed on different days in each state.
 Subsequent presidents did not maintain the observance.